bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Firefox for Android49+iOS Safari10+Chrome for Android54+Android WebView54+Samsung Internet6.0+Opera Mobile41+

-[DocumentFragment/append](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment/append "The DocumentFragment.append() method inserts a set of Node objects or DOMString objects after the last child of the document fragment.
-DOMString objects are inserted as equivalent Text nodes.")
+[DocumentFragment/append](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment/append 'The DocumentFragment.append() method inserts a set of Node objects or DOMString objects after the last child of the document fragment.
+DOMString objects are inserted as equivalent Text nodes.')

 In all current engines.